Mörk Gryning – Hinsides Vrede (Album Review)

 An absolute monument of Swedish Black Metal, Mörk Gryning began their infernal assault way back in 1993 during the genre’s heady formative years.
-After a ten year span which included five high-quality full-length albums, the band took a break for about a decade.
+After a ten-year span, which included five high-quality full-length albums, the band took a break for about a decade.
 Luckily for fans of aural extremity, the duo of founding Multi-instrumentalists Goth Goron and Draakh Kimera have returned and on October 23, 2020, they will unleash into the universe their sixth studio album.
 Entitled Hinsides Vrede, the results of their work will be available via the excellent Season of Mist record label.

-Where Mörk Gryning first distinguishes themselves on the album, the moment where harsh atmospheres collide with superb songwriting, occurs on the anthem “Infernal.”
+Where Mörk Gryning first distinguishes themselves on the album, the moment where harsh atmospheres collide with superb songwriting occurs on the anthem “Infernal.”
 The main riff is a stunner, repeating and flowing in amazing fashion.
-In more mid-paced fashion, the thirst of fans of melodic Black Metal will be quenched on “A Glimpse of the Sky.”
+In a more mid-paced fashion, the thirst of fans of melodic Black Metal will be quenched on “A Glimpse of the Sky.”
 The use of clean vocals is well-placed here, being present enough to evoke a nocturnal, victorious atmosphere while not taking over the song.

 Hinsides Vrede could have easily been an example of a veteran band who knows their own formula and stays within those lines.
 No one would blame them.
 First album since reforming and all that, but Mörk Gryning does not appear interested in painting by numbers.
 While it isn’t a stretch to compare their output here to something similar to what their countrymen Naglfar are doing, the music dwells in the same forest but is a different sort of tree.
 The structure of “The Night,” for example, is yanked up into a realm of crystalline fury in the middle – the riffs breathe on their own, and the unique atmosphere of classic Dissection is felt before another set of understated, clean vocals appear as a backdrop.